-Mathematical morphology can be used to fill holes inside objects or make them more compact, it can also be used to have a estimate of the sizes of the objects present in the volume without to segment them.
-The technique, called granulometry, is based on the idea that objects processed by an erosion greater than the radius of the object will disappear.
-For grey-levels volumes, an erosion is actually a minimum filter, hence if bright objects are present in the image, and if the radius of the minimum filter is greater than the radius of the object, the minimum value inside the neighbourhood will be in the background.
-This will occur for any pixel inside the object and hence the object will tend to disappear.
-Therefore computing series of opening, an erosion followed by a dilatation, will produce series of filtered images, and the image that will differ much from the original will correspond to the disappearing of many objects, the corresponding radius of opening will correspond to the radius of some objects present in the volume.
-If many objects are present with different radii, for each particular radius the image will change.
-The same can be done with series of closing, dilatation followed by an erosion, in this case, radius of background will be detected, that is to say distances between objects.
+Mathematical morphology can be used to fill holes inside objects or make them more compact.
+It can also be used to have a estimate of the sizes of the objects without segmenting them.
+The technique, called granulometry, is based on the idea that bright objects processed by an erosion greater than the radius of the object will disappear.
+A sequence of filtered images is generated by applying openings (erosion followed by dilatation) of increasing radii.
+The image that differs the most from the original one corresponds to the disappearing of many objects.
+The corresponding radius gives an estimate of the radius of objects present in the volume.
+If objects of different radii are present, as many major changes will be observed in the image sequence.
+Similarly, series of closing (dilatation followed by erosion) can be applied to analyse the background size distribution, that is to say distances between objects.
+This procedure is only valid for spherical objects.